-The Group's accounts payable, borrowings, and bonds are exposed to liquidity risk.
+The Group's "bonds, borrowings, and other financial liabilities" and "trade payables and other payables" are exposed to liquidity risk.
 However, each company of the Group manages the risk by, for example, preparing its cash budget every month.

 The Group finances working capital and capital expenditures primarily by using net cash provided by operating activities, and any shortage of funds is covered mainly by borrowings from banks and issuing bonds.